Pouya2077/Point-Tracker/README.md

 ## User Stories:

-1. As a user, I want to be able to add menu items to my cart.
+1. As a user, I want to be able to add menu items and remove menu items from my cart.
 2. As a user, I want to see the names of all menu items in my cart.
 3. As a user, I want to calculate the total points and price the items in my cart are worth.
-4. As a user, I want to see the names of all menu items at the restaurant.
-5. As a user, I want to see a list of menu items I can purchase with my current points.
+4. As a user, I want to see a list of menu items I can purchase with my current points.
-6. As a user, I want to buy items in my cart with the money/points I give the application.
+5. As a user, I want to buy items in my cart with the money/points I give the application.
-7. As a user, I want to see if an item with "___" name is in my cart.